cagnulein/QZCompanionNordictrackTreadmill/README.md

 5. Configure QZ to communicate with QZ Companion.
 On your 2nd QZ device (Windows PC or laptop, Android phone or tablet, or iOS iPhone or iPad), open QZ and go to Settings.
-Expand Treadmill or Bike Options, Proform/NordicTrack Options, and enter the treadmill or bikes IP address under NordicTrack 2950 IP and hit OK.
+Expand Treadmill or Bike Options, Proform/NordicTrack Options, choose your treadmill or bike from the dropdown and enter the treadmill or bikes IP address under
+    NordicTrack 2950 IP and hit OK.
 Exit and relaunch QZ to activate the change.
 If done correctly, QZ will display live data tiles to indicate it is communicating directly with QZ Companion on the